 Georgetown Law Professor Paul Butler Publishes New Book Chokehold: Policing Black Men

 Paul Butler, the Albert Brick Professor at Georgetown Law, is in the spotlight with a book published by The New Press on July 11.
 We sat down with Butler, a former federal prosecutor with scholarly expertise in criminal law and racial justice, to discuss how the criminal justice system harms black men and suggesting recommendations for change (excerpts of the interview follow).
-Butler also discussed his book, entitled Chokehold: Policing Black Men with Kojo Nnamdi at Busboys and Poets on Wednesday, July 12; our live coverage of that event may be viewed here.
+Butler also discussed his book, entitled Chokehold: Policing Black Men with Kojo Nnamdi at Busboys and Poets on Wednesday, July 12; Georgetown Law covered the event live.

 Chokehold is a book about black men and how the law treats us.
 It’s about state violence against black men, including violence by the police, but I also interrogate violence by black men, mainly against each other.
 The idea is that many of the problematic features of U.S. criminal justice — mass incarceration, erosion of civil liberties and brutal policing — are based on fear of African-American men.
 In the criminal context, the Supreme Court has given the police what I call “superpowers,” with the understanding that these powers are to be deployed against African-American men.